HTML

 HTML attributes provide additional information about HTML elements.
 All HTML elements can have attributes.
 Attributes provide additional information about elements.
 They are always specified in the start tag and usually come in name/value pairs like: name="value"

-Example: The <a> tag defines a hyperlink.
+The \<a> tag defines a hyperlink.
 The href attribute specifies the URL of the page the link goes to:

 <a href="https://www.hackathonsforschools.com/">Hackathons for Schools</a>